CCI-xGTestbed/O-RAN-7.2-Integration-and-Tuning/integration.md

 ## Hardware Requirements

-The detailed hardware and software components can be found in the README.md file.
+The detailed hardware and software components and specific versions can be found in the README.md file.

 ---